thewca/wca-regulations/wca-regulations_2012.md

 - F1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
 - F2) The judge shall place scrambled puzzle onto the mat in a standing position.
 - F3) At the end of the inspection period, the competitor shall place the puzzle onto the mat in a standing position.
-If the positions of any pins have been in any way changed from their scrambled positions, a +2 penalty shall be applied.
+If the positions of any pins have been in any way changed from their scrambled positions, a time penalty (+2 seconds) shall be applied.

 ## Article G: Magic Solving and Master Magic Solving